-Homemade horticultural sprays can also be made using a natural soap product such as Dr. Bronner’s Pure Castile Soap or other soap without synthetic additives or perfumes, which can be found in a local natural food store.
+Homemade horticultural sprays can also be made using a natural soap product without synthetic additives or perfumes, which can be found in local natural food stores.

 Combine one heavy tablespoon of liquid soap to one quart of warm water.
 Tap water is okay to use, but if you have hard water you may want to substitute bottled water to avoid any soap scum buildup on foliage.

 To either of these soapy concoctions, a teaspoon of ground red pepper or garlic may be added to further repel chewing insects.
 Also, a teaspoon of cider vinegar may be added to assist in the removal of powdery mildew.
 Bar soap may also be used in a pinch by placing into a gallon of water and leaving to sit over night.
 Remove the bar and shake well before use.